Bank of America Is Suing Me For Credit Card Debt — How to win

 How does Bank of America wind up filing a lawsuit against you?

 As noted, Bank of America does business a little differently than other credit card companies.
-With most credit card companies, they will sell the accounts that have unpaid bills to a debt collection agency and leave it to that agency to go after the card holder who owes money.
-Bank of America, however, tends to keep their own accounts, and it will attempt to obtain money owed by its customers by filing collection lawsuits.
+Most credit card companies sell accounts with unpaid bills to a debt collection agency and leave it to that agency to go after the cardholder who owes money.
+Bank of America, however, tends to keep its own accounts, and it will attempt to obtain money owed by its customers by filing collection lawsuits.

 The response to someone who files a lawsuit (or “Complaint”) in court is called an “Answer.”
-Typically, you have as many as 30 days or as little as 10 days to file your Answer depending upon the state you live in.
+Typically, you have as little as 14 days to file your Answer, depending upon the state you live in.

 When you file the Answer, you need to “admit” or “deny” each and every allegation in the numbered paragraphs in the Complaint.
-Also, you have the opportunity to assert what are called “affirmative defenses,” which are basically the reasons why you may not owe the credit card debt at all.
+Also, you have the opportunity to assert “affirmative defenses,” which are basically reasons why you may not owe the credit card debt at all.
 Here are three main things you need to think about when filing an Answer:

 Be sure to address every allegation.
 Remember, you need to “admit” or “deny” each and every allegation in the numbered paragraphs in the Complaint;